1eandro/sicp/content/examples/example-counting-change/index.md

 biggest *denomination*.
 In the case of the cafeteria, you would probably expect a dime as change.
 If a dime is missing, you ask for the next largest denomination i.e a nickel.
-Now the Cafe owes you 10 - 5 dollars i.e 5 dollars.
+Now the Cafe owes you 10 - 5 cents i.e 5 cents.
 If there's still another nickel, you would take it.
 But if they don't have a nickel, you would have to take 5 pennies.
 But what if they have only pennies? you would have to take 10 pennies then!